oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/components/Common/ThemedButton/styles.md

 The `ThemeContainer` component also has a hover state that changes the color, background, box-shadow, and border-radius of the `Container` component when the button is hovered over.
 Similarly, it has an active state that changes these properties when the button is clicked.

-These styled components can be used to create buttons with different styles throughout the Alephium Web3 project.
+These styled components can be used to create buttons with different styles throughout the Oxygenium Web3 project.
 For example, a button with the `primary` variant can be used for primary actions, while a button with the `secondary` variant can be used for secondary actions.
 The `ThemeContainer` component can be used to wrap any content that needs to be styled as a button.
 ## Questions:
  1. What is the purpose of this code?
 - This code exports two styled components, `Container` and `ThemeContainer`, which are used to style buttons in a web application.